Flags and banners

 United States

-The American flag, popularly called Stars and Stripes, has 13 horizontal stripes in red and white, representing the thirteen British colonies that declared independence from England in 1776 and formed the first states in the United States.
+The American flag, popularly called Stars and Stripes, has 13 horizontal stripes in red and white, representing the 13 British colonies that declared independence from England in 1776 and formed the first states in the United States.
 The 50 stars represent the present 50 states in the union.

 During the American Revolution, the banner used by the rebels depicts a coiled rattlesnake, and a text saying Don’t Tread on Me.
 The American Revolution is described in depth in a novel, written by my late friend John Burke, presented unabridged on this website on the page Novel: Rose of the Revolution.